 We headed Data Darbar, the largest Sufi shrine in South Asia it is where 11th Century Sufi saint Abul Hassan Ali Hajvery was laid to rest.
 It is considered to be one of the most sacred sites in Lahore.
 It is located in Lahore’s old walled city.
 A crazy place crowded with people, bazaars, vendors, all manner of transport.
 It is also in a poorer area.

 We’d read that foreigners stand out, and to try to be more discreet/culturally sensitive in this more conservative area.

 When we bailed off our auto-rickshaw into complete madness at the front of the shrine a few hundred eyes swivelled to look at us (at least that’s what it felt like).
 It was one of those rare situations where your first thought is ‘oh shit what have we landed ourselves in?’ and the second is a quick assessment of whether there is a genuine risk or if the feeling is actually one of discomfort/overload.
 Our fast decision was that it was the latter so we put our Indian confident as F**k attitude on and headed in.

-There are a couple of layers of security, though we only got the most cursory glance, some Muslims see the practices of Sufism as being deviant, and a bombing there in 2010 killed over 50 people, so for everyone else the check are quite rigorous.
+There are a couple of layers of security, though we only got the most cursory glance.
+Some Muslims see the practices of Sufism as being deviant, and a bombing there in 2010 killed over 50 people, so for everyone else the checks are quite rigorous.

 We’d been adopted before we got to the second bag check by a few women.
 They chatted to us in broken English as they led us down to the marble tomb and guided us through the queue.
 As we reached the hole at the front they gave us one of their bags of flower petals to throw in, which we duly did.
 Before we stepped back to let the next people come up one of them spoke to the temple guard who signalled us forward so we could peer up and see the decorative roof.
 Our new friends told us ‘now we pray’ they were probably quite confused when we did a bunk at that point.